 Federal Laws Prohibiting Kickbacks

 The Anti-Kickback Statute – According to this law, a company is considered to have committed fraud when it offers healthcare providers, such as doctors or hospitals, financial incentives to use that company’s products or services.
 The payment is made under Medicare, Medicaid, or other federally funded healthcare programs.
 The kickback doesn’t necessarily have to be money exchanging hands; it can come in items of monetary value such as a free vacation.
-Hospitals and other companies may try to disguise the kickback as payment for serviced rendered.
+Hospitals and other companies may try to disguise the kickback as payment for service rendered.
 However, as long as the payment is used to influence a healthcare provider, it is considered a kickback.

 The Stark Statute – This law regulates the financial relationship between a physician and a company that sells healthcare items or services.
 If a healthcare provider benefits from referring patients to a particular hospital or testing center, patients can suffer by being treated to unnecessary and sometimes dangerous treatments.